-Welcome to our four-part series based on Technology Financial Management.
-CIOs increasingly turn to Technology Financial Management (TFM) techniques to help describe IT budgets and quantify IT costs.
-But, to truly unlock the growth potential associated with digital transformation, IT organizations need to advance their TFM maturity beyond this reactive approach.
+Welcome to our four-part series based on Technology Business Management.
+CIOs increasingly turn to Technology Business Management (TBM) techniques to help describe IT budgets and quantify IT costs.
+But, to truly unlock the growth potential associated with digital transformation, IT organizations need to advance their TBM maturity beyond this reactive approach.

 The massive digital transformation of business is now firmly underway in just about every industry.
 This transformation is not limited to the United States—it’s a global shift.
 The growing impacts of this transformation range from enhancing both customer and employee experiences, to expanding market share and driving revenue.
 In fact, McKinsey estimates that by 2025, digitization could add as much as $2.2 trillion to the annual GDP in the U.S alone.1 Those businesses that lead the charge stand to gain incredible advantages, reshaping and redefining their marketplaces for years or decades to come.

 As businesses rush to capture this tremendous opportunity, CIOs and their IT teams face growing pressure from two angles: Business units increasingly recognize technological capability is a key factor in realizing their growth strategies—and they want IT to anticipate these technology needs to enable growth.
 However, IT teams are an increasingly popular target for cost-control initiatives and the typical IT organization is scrambling just to meet the basic operational needs of the business.
 As a result, 85 percent of IT decision-makers say they’re still years away from reaching the potential of their digital transformation.2